-The verification team is responsible for applying professional judgment to determine if qualitative discrepancies could adversely affect the GHG Assertion and subsequently influence the decisions of the Intended User, in which case, the discrepancies are deemed to be material.
+The verification team was responsible for applying professional judgment to determine if qualitative discrepancies could adversely affect the GHG Assertion and subsequently influence the decisions of the Intended User, in which case, the discrepancies were deemed to be material.

-Quantitative discrepancies will be calculated individually to determine the impact of the discrepancy as a percentage of the GHG Assertion.
+Quantitative discrepancies were calculated individually to determine the impact of the discrepancy as a percentage of the GHG Assertion.

-All discrepancies that are outstanding at the conclusion of the verification will be documented in the Verification Report and classified on an individual basis as either material or immaterial
+All discrepancies that were outstanding at the conclusion of the verification were documented in the Verification Report and classified on an individual basis as either material or immaterial